ChaosKit/ChaosKit/README.md

 make
 ```

+The UI executable will then be in `ui/ChaosKit`.

 ## Organization

 The project is organized like a [monorepo](https://en.wikipedia.org/wiki/Monorepo), mostly because it was easier for me to build it like this.
 There are multiple subfolders that correspond to different libraries: